Adding the Android Embrace SDK

 NDK crash capture

-setting to your config file.
+setting to your app/src/main/embrace-config.json

 {